roland-rad-lab/MoCaSeq/README.md

 Options are listed [below](#options).
 When invoked without options, the container will start, display usage information and shut down.

 ### User ID
 Docker by design runs the container and its contents as user root (UID 1 and GID 1).
 Persistent directories mounted into the container with the option '-v' therefore are owned by root.
-If this is undesirable, you can pass the UID and GID of your current user into the container by specifying ``-e USERID=`id -u` -e GRPID=`id -g` `` when calling `docker run`:
+If this is undesirable, you can pass the UID and GID of your current user into the container by specifying ``--user $(id -u):$(id -g) `` when calling `docker run`:
 ```
 sudo docker run \
 -v <your_working_directory>:/var/pipeline/ \
--e USERID=`id -u` -e GRPID=`id -g` \
+--user $(id -u):$(id -g) \
 rolandradlab/mocaseq:<mocaseq_version> <options>
 ```
 This will run the pipeline with your current UID and GID and set the permissions of the output files accordingly.